Welcome to the Top 8 Allergy Free Toddler Guide

 - Tree Nut (including coconut)

-If you’re new to food allergies and are struggling to find safe food, it may be a good option.
-If you or your child has an allergy to one or more of the US Top 8 Allergens, then your allergen is omitted from foods that say top 8 allergy free.
+If you or your child are allergic to one or more of the US top 8 allergens and are struggling to find safe food, it may be a good option.
+The US top 8 allergens are omitted from foods that say top 8 allergy free.

 What About a Major Allergen & a Less-Common Allergen Diagnosis?